jeremyEudaric/Flood_Malaria_burden/README.md

 # Flood_Malaria_burden
+Overview

-This repository provides the code for the regression analysis, Monte Carlo simulations, and geometric mean calculations.
+This repository provides the code for regression analysis, Monte Carlo simulations, and geometric mean calculations.
-The data can be found in the link provided in the paper.
+The data can be accessed through the link provided in the associated paper.

+Reproducibility

-To reproduce the data, please follow the methodology developed for QGI, available at the following link: https://github.com/jeremyEudaric/SIRAF
+To reproduce the data, please follow the QGI methodology described in this repository: https://github.com/jeremyEudaric/SIRAF